By Bayside Group

 - Develop a sense of ownership – When employees are allowed to be autonomous and take a personal interest in the success of the company, they will be encouraged to give their best.

-By cultivating a good employer-employee rapport in sectors such as engineering and design employment, you will be able to create a more positive and productive work environment overall.
+By cultivating a good employer-employee rapport, you will be able to create a more positive and productive work environment overall.